The Blog Social

 There’s no urgency.
 If readers can subscribe “later,” they will.
 And by later, I mean never.
 Create a sense of value and immediacy that makes them want to join now.

 The fix?
-A growth strategy that puts email list building front and center—without feeling pushy or salesy.
+A growth strategy that puts email list building front and centre—without feeling pushy or salesy.

 How to Turn Blog Readers Into Email Subscribers